SatoshiumAI/.github/readme.md

 - Canon & specification repositories
 - Knowledge and documentation systems
 - Trust and governance infrastructure
-- Intelligence and agent frameworks
+- Intelligence and reasoning systems
 - Simulation and laboratory environments
 - Public interfaces and educational systems